 Undergraduate students enrolled for fewer than 12 credit hours during a regular semester are classified as part-time students.
 Costs are determined on a per credit-hour basis.

 CLASS STANDING

-Class standing or rank is determined by the number of credit hours completed as shown on the following scale:
+Class standing or rank is determined by the number of credit hours completed at the end of each full term as shown on the following scale: